40 pages about how to enjoy a ballpark? This is crazy! Do I really need ALL this info?

 You actually won’t be buying from this site.
 Ballpark E-Guides are published by MagCloud, an excellent print-on-demand publisher.
 You can view their service here.
 I’ve bought many things from them and never had a problem.
 MagCloud accepts major credit cards and PayPal.

 I will learn nothing about your personal or account information, since I do not deal with that part of it.
+They don’t even share e-mail addresses with me.
 Not that you wouldn’t be able to trust me, of course, but the transaction is handled through another site.

 How do I purchase a Ballpark E-Guide?